Still life: Bent objects. UPDATE: The Return of Bent Objects Wires transform these objects from inanimate to hilarious works of art.

 Little polish girl McDonalds as Sculpture Materials Yeah, this is where those come from Dancing Queens English breakfast Sylvia Muffin put her head in the oven.
-The introvert Bananas in bed – let’s slip into bed together.
 Soap Making Recipes and Tutorials.
 106 of the most beloved Street Art Photos – Year 2010.
 More info.

 More info.
-More Banksy on streetartutopia.com.
+More Banksy on Street Art Utopia.
 More info.
+More 3D on Street Art Utopia.
 Tugboat Printshop: Woodblock Cuts and Prints.
 Tugboat Printshop is the home woodblock print studio of artists Paul Roden and Valerie Lueth.

-Next to faces, hands are probably the most expressive and intricate part of the human form.
+How to Draw Hands.
 Crafty.
 Most favorited all-time.
 Figurative Paintings & Drawings by James Bertucci.
 James Bertucci (Artist)Modern Figurative Painting About the Artist James Bertucci, 21, is a fine artist and sculptor.

 Bertucci at an early age began studying under John Tylk, who taught him the foundation skills in both drawing and painting.
 James has won national awards from 2004-2008 in the National Scholastic Art & Writing Awards and his senior year (2008) was selected as 1 of top 5 senior art portfolios in the nation.
 Bertucci’s work has been exhibited in New York, Washington D.C., Chicago and Laguna Beach.